-The reason I have remained a faithful member of a church for 50 years is not that I have found perfect pastors and perfect churches, but it is because I know that this is God's will and anything less would displease Him.
-It is my understanding of the doctrine of the church that has kept me going in spite of grave imperfections of churches.
+The reason I have remained a faithful member of churches for 50 years is not that I have found perfect pastors and perfect churches; it is because I know that this is God's will and anything less would displease Him.
+It is my understanding of the doctrine of the church that has kept me participating faithfully in spite of grave imperfections of churches.